Scientific Calculator

 Is this scientific calculator free?

 Yes.
-It's completely free, works in your browser, and requires no download or sign‑up.
+It is completely free, works in your browser, and requires no download or sign-up.
 Everything is calculated on your device.

 How do I calculate sine, cosine, and tangent?

 Tap the function (sin, cos, or tan), enter the angle, and close the parenthesis.
-Use the Degrees/Radians toggle to match your angle units — most everyday problems use degrees.
+Use the Degrees/Radians toggle to match your angle units — most everyday problems use degrees, while calculus and physics formulas typically expect radians.

 How do I raise a number to a power?